By Dr. Sandeep Kalirah, BSc, DC

 - Memory Foam

 - Pillow Top

 Firm mattresses have flat-tops with no extra padding or layers on top.
-Traditionally, firm to medium-firm mattresses have always been recommended for the relief of lower back pain.
+Traditionally, firm to medium-firm mattresses has always been recommended for the relief of lower back pain.
 However, because firm beds are generally supportive, I recommend my patients always “Test Drive” to make sure they are also comfortable.
 Finding a good balance of support and comfort is vital when selecting a firm mattress.

 3. Memory Foam

 A neat fact about Memory Foam is that it was created by NASA for the space program.
 It never did “take-off” but lucky for us, it ended up in mattresses instead.
-Made from polyurethane, memory foam mattresses are firm in cool temperatures, and soft in warm temperatures.
-This is what allows the mattress to mould to the contours of a warm body, providing support.
+Made from polyurethane, memory foam mattresses are firm in cool temperatures and soft in warm temperatures.
+This is what allows the mattress to mold to the contours of a warm body, providing support.
 Keep in mind, it does take approximately 10-15 minutes for the mattress to completely respond to the body’s heat.
 If you toss and turn at night, this may pose a challenge when it comes to comfort.
 Memory foam is also available as foam overlays or toppers, to place over a pre-existing mattress.

 4. Pillow Top

 Pillow top mattresses are probably the most common mattress out there, and one that I commonly recommend for comfort.
 These mattresses have an extra layer of padding attached to the top, to provide additional comfort.
 Support varies for a pillow-top mattress, therefore, like a firm mattress, it is very important to “Test Drive” and make sure your spine does not sink into the mattress.

 Dr. Sandeep is accepting new patients at the Pacific Wellness on Mondays, Wednesdays, and Fridays.
 She offers 15 min. complementary consultations (Exams and Adjustments not included).
 Please call us at 416-929-6958 to take advantage of this exclusive offer.